WesPeacock/GhanaKeyboards/docs/README.md

         pandoc -o "$TMP"/docs/$DOC.odp "$WRK"/docs/$DOC.md
         libreoffice "$TMP"/docs/$DOC.odp

-Here are some gotchas / things to check:
+Here are some gotchas / tweaks:

 * The page format is A4
-* The icon size (at the end) is original size  (0.56cm by  0.56cm)
+* The icon size (at the end) is original size  (0.56cm by 0.56cm or larger)
     * Right click on the image
     * Choose the Picture Menu Item
     * Choose the Type tab.